skillrepos/cc-se/labs.md

 # Lab 21: Live Artifacts — A Connector-Fed Dashboard (Cowork)
 ## Lab Purpose
-Build a Live Artifact: a persistent dashboard that pulls fresh data through your GitHub connector every time it opens — and that Claude itself can run inside.
+Build a Live Artifact: a persistent dashboard that pulls fresh data through your Google Drive connector every time it opens — and that Claude itself can run inside.
 Estimated time: 10-12 minutes.

 **Environment: Claude Desktop app (Cowork)**